Ogden Kraut: Fundamentalist activities

 Ogden developed a testimony of polygamy after studying LDS doctrine and church history.
 Kraut was set apart as a fundamentalist Seventy by Joseph White Musser (1872–1954; fundamentalist leader in Short Creek) but continued to serve as an LDS Elder.

 Ogden waited until 1969 to marry a second wife, Anne B. Wilde.
 He also married Mildred Lorraine Stahl Nielsen (1935–2015).
 He had a total of around five wives, although the exact number was never made public.

 Kraut wrote books, some self-published, on fundamentalist topics.
 His 95 Theses, named after the famous document by Martin Luther, includes specific charges against doctrinal changes in the LDS Church.
 His first breakthrough publication was the book Jesus Was Married in 1969, and he would go on to publish 65 books with his second wife Anne Wilde.
-He also published books for other people.
+He also published books by other authors.

-Kraut was known to be keeping a distance from the emerging fundamentalist groups.
-He believed they had no authority to build their own churches and defended his independent lifestyle:
+Kraut was known to keep a distance from other fundamentalist groups.
+He believed they had no authority to build their own churches and defended his independent lifestyle, citing the purported 1886 Revelation attributed to Mormon president John Taylor:

 In 1972, Kraut was excommunicated from the LDS Church by Grantsville Stake President Kenneth Clark Johnson Sr (1917–2009) for "apostasy", which included his belief in polygamy.
 The FBI investigated claims that the church had conducted a wiretapping operation against Kraut.

-In 1977, Alex Joseph founded the polygamist group Confederate Nations of Israel, consisting of some 400 members spread throughout the United States, of which only a fourth were living in polygamous families.
-However, this was not an LDS fundamentalist sect, but rather a confederation of independent "patriarchs" which included Catholics, Protestants, Eastern religionists, atheists, and sexually-active homosexuals in addition to Mormon fundamentalists, the latter forming only a minority.
+Kraut was briefly affiliated with the Confederate Nations of Israel, a loose network of fringe religious practitioners founded in 1977 by Alex Joseph.
+The group consisting of some 400 members spread throughout the United States.
+About a quarter of the membership practiced some type of polygamy.
+However, this was not an LDS fundamentalist sect but rather a confederation of independent "patriarchs" which included "Catholics, Protestants, Eastern religionists, atheists, and sexually-active homosexuals".
 Kraut was initially one of these patriarchs, although he later withdrew.

-When the Singer-Swapp Standoff occurred on January 16–28, 1988 in Marion, Summit County, Utah, Ogden (who was acquainted with the family) was permitted to bring them food and supplies on January 25.
+The Singer–Swapp standoff occurred on January 16–28, 1988 near Marion, Utah.
+Members of a fundamentalist Mormon group bombed a local church, which led to an armed standoff with law enforcement.
+Ogden, who was acquainted with the family, was permitted to bring them food and supplies on January 25.
 He carried letters between Utah Governor Norman Howard Bangerter (1933–2015) and the polygamists.
-Authorities wished to counter public perceptions that they were employing "psychological warfare" and "siege tactics".
-In vain, they hoped that Kraut or the governor's letter would influence the outlaws to negotiate or surrender.
-Nonetheless, his attempts at defusing the situation won him the respect of the law enforcement agencies, and when his polygamy became more widely known, the local FBI chief and Utah attorney general intervened to protect Kraut's position as a civilian employee of the U.S. Army.
+Authorities wished to counter public perceptions that they were employing psychological warfare and or siege tactics.
+Law enforcement hoped that Kraut or the governor's letter would influence the outlaws to negotiate or surrender, though ultimately one law officer died and officials forced their way into the Swapp compound.
+Nonetheless, Kraut's attempts at mediating and de-estalating the situation won him the respect of the law enforcement agencies.
+Later, when Kraut's polygamy became more widely known, the local FBI chief and Utah attorney general intervened to protect Kraut's position as a civilian employee of the U.S. Army.